How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Bet on this or any NBA matchup at BetMGM

-The 76ers hope to pick up a road win at the Hornets on Saturday at 7:00 PM ET.
+The Celtics hit the road the Clippers on Saturday at 3:30 PM ET.

 How to Watch